adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

         \eta/2 & \xi/2 & C \\
     \end{pmatrix}

-which is transform by the transformation matrix as
+which is transformed by the transformation matrix as

 .. math::